ITMO University offers more than a hundred of innovative Master’s programs in a wide range of contemporary scientific research fields.

 You know the drill: all work and no play is never a good option.
 We at ITMO University want to make your student experience as enjoyable and memorable as it can be.
 Find out about the fun ITMO students are having by following this link.
 There are also lots of things happening sportswise.
 And here’s what other international students say about their time at ITMO.

-Upon your arrival in Russia, you’ll get a personal International Student Advisor, who will help you feel right at home: from housing at one of the dorms to buying metro passes to finding new friends, you’ll get settled in and on your way to your great adventure.
+Upon your arrival in Russia, you’ll get a Russian buddy who will help you feel right at home: from housing at one of the dorms to buying metro passes to finding new friends, you’ll get settled in and on your way to your great adventure.
 And in the meantime, check out ITMO University’s English news portal to get a feel of lots of exciting things happening in ITMO!

-The sign-up on abit.ifmo.ru is just the first step.
-Before you take your exams, you must submit your paperwork to the admissions committee.
-This must be done before your first exam or the deadline for documents submission.
+Registering an account on ITMO Admissions is just the first step.
+Before you take your entrance examinations, you must submit your application documents in electronic form in the “Print and Submit the Documents” section.
+This must be done in advance so that your personal file is registered before your first entrance examination or application deadline.

 Certified translations can be obtained in Russia or in any foreign country.

-If all the information in your certificate is provided in Russian, you do not need to obtain a certified translation or a copy.
-A regular copy will be sufficient.
+If the information in your official education document is fully duplicated in Russian, you do not need to obtain a notarized translation or a copy.
+A regular scanned copy will be sufficient.